 Canada has two official languages; English and French.
 You won’t need to be fluent in both languages to study in Canada.
 English is the mother tongue of the majority of Canadians and Quebec is the only French-speaking province, so don't be put off if you're not a linguist!

 If you choose to study in Quebec, you'll likely meet a lot of students who are studying French as most UK universities have connections and partnerships with universities or businesses in Quebec to offer study or work experiences a little further afield than just across the pond!

 Higher education in Canada

 In Canada the ten provinces and three territories are responsible for their own education systems.
 Do your own research to find out more about each region, the universities and colleges in each, and discover what student life is like.
+Clever Canada have put together a useful guide to the 50 best Canadian cities for international students.
 It’s wise to start this research at least 12-18 months before you hope to enrol on a course.
 You can find out more from The Canadian Information Centre for International Credentials

 Bachelor’s degrees are generally three or four years of undergraduate study depending on the university you choose.
 Masters degrees are known as ‘grad’ programmes and typically take from one to three years of full time study, depending on the subject.
 The academic year in Canada starts in September.

 For general information about living and studying in Canada, and to search for specific degree courses based on subject area, language of instruction, education level and province/territory go to EduCanada.

 Entry to courses in Canada is decided by each institution so do check the specific entry requirements for any course that interests you in the course details on the university website.
 Typically you will need an appropriate school leaving certificate for entry to a Bachelor's degree.
 For British students this will be 2 or 3 A-levels, or equivalent, for entry to an undergraduate course.